tinuva/SDRPlusPlusBrown/docs/tx.md

 ![](tx_audio.jpg)

 * "Audio lo cutoff frequency" is parameter for high-pass filter that removes bass from the microphone input.
-* gauge below it represent the signal after that stage.
+* gauge below represents the signal after that stage.
 * "DX equalizer/compressor" is (as of now) the fixed equalizer that boosts the high frequencies and further attenuates low frequencies.
 There's a checkbox.
 Also, Post-amplifier compensates the compressor results.
-* gauge below it represent the signal after that stage.
+* gauge below represents the signal after that stage.
 * "Hiss add" - attempts to bring "s" sound in the word "six" from the 5khz into the 1.5khz range of signal.
   Experimental, may not work in your build.
 * "AGC Attack", "AGC Decay" - the signal automatic gain control.
 Routines are same as on receiving pipeline.